Siberian Cat: Breed Info, Pictures, Care Traits & Facts

 Siberian cats are not the most popular purebred cat in America.
 That said, they are findable — you just may have to drive a bit for a breeder and sit on a waiting list for a while.

 Kittens are often quite expensive.
-In many cases, you can expect to pay between $1,200 to $4,000 for a Siberian kitten.
 Of course, this assumes that the cat is coming from a qualified breeder.

 You probably won’t find these cats available outside of professional breeders.
 They are too rare to end up at most animal shelters.
 Most breeders ask buyers to sign contracts that they won’t turn the cat over to an animal shelter, which helps keep these kittens out of rescues.